Youth engagement

 The official 2024 CELC Youth Summit graphic created by the Teen Climate Council Design Committee offsite link at the Aquarium of the Pacific offsite link.
 (Image credit: Teen Climate Council Design Committee at the Aquarium of the Pacific.)

-This year, aquariums from the CELC network and teams of teens that they have selected will meet in person at South Carolina Aquarium offsite link to participate in the second CELC Youth Summit.
-The Youth Summit is the beginning of a year-long effort.
-The teams will hear from a variety of speakers on a range of topics including climate action, building community resilience, and science communications.
-Teams will develop skills that will help them perform action projects in their communities.
-Attendees will participate in a local conservation project and receive tours of NOAA facilities in the surrounding Charleston area.
-When they return home, the teams will perform a community needs assessment, develop action projects around their communities needs, and complete the projects by spring 2025.
+On July 24-27, 2024, teams of teens representing aquariums from the CELC network met at South Carolina Aquarium offsite link to participate in the first in-person CELC Youth Summit.
+The Youth Summit kicked off a year-long effort that will include developing and carrying out projects to address local environmental issues.
+The teams heard from a variety of speakers on a range of topics including climate action, building community resilience, and science communications.
+Teams developed skills to help them perform action projects in their communities.
+Attendees participated in a local conservation project and received tours of NOAA facilities in the surrounding Charleston area.
+When they returned home, the teams started to perform a community needs assessment and develop action projects around their communities needs.
+The projects will be completed by spring 2025.
+The CELC network continues to support these efforts with monthly webinars on professional development, storytelling, and how to design an action project.

 Screenshot of teens and NOAA staff in a video meeting holding up pieces of paper with words written on them.
 Words include energized, hopeful, empowering, enlightened, grateful, inspired, inspirational, and awesome.